 4. I Joined A Group For Encouragement And Accountability

 My friend Darlene Schact has a wonderful Bible Journaling Community on Facebook.
 (It's one of my favorites!)
 Everyone is welcome, but most people in that group are impressively artistic.
-I began another Facebook group called Bible Journaling For Non Artists.
+I began a Facebook group called Bible Journaling For Non Artists.
 Please come join us!
 You're welcome in both groups whether you're an artist or not!

 5. I Started Following A Bible Reading Plan.